Sophie Raworth

 Sophie Jane Raworth (/ˈreɪwɜːrθ/; born 15 May 1968) is an English journalist, newsreader and broadcaster working for the BBC.
 She is a senior newsreader and is one of the main presenters of BBC News (mainly BBC News at Six and BBC News at Ten).
 She has been a television presenter for state occasions and has also presented the BBC's Election Night coverage, alongside other presenters.

 In 2015, she became the new presenter of consumer affairs programme Watchdog and in 2016, began presenting Crimewatch, both for BBC One.

 Early life and education

 Sophie Jane Raworth was born on 15 May 1968 in Redhill, Surrey to a florist mother and a businessman father.
 She grew up in Twickenham and was privately educated at Bute House Preparatory School for Girls, Putney High School and St Paul's Girls' School.

-After completing a joint honours degree in French and German at the University of Manchester, Raworth spent a year teaching English to teenagers in Toulouse before completing a postgraduate diploma in broadcast journalism at City, University of London.
+Raworth undertook a joint honours degree in French and German at the University of Manchester, graduating with an upper second-class honours degree in 1991.
+She then spent a year teaching English to teenagers in Toulouse before completing a postgraduate diploma in broadcast journalism at City, University of London.